Haitian Plantain Porridge Recipe (Labouyi Bannann)

 Green Plantain – You can easily find raw green unripe plantain in any supermarket, grocery store, or local vegetable market.
 This porridge can also be prepared with ripe plantains, but the flavor will differ.

-Carrot – Carrot adds a mild earthy sweetness to the porridge.
+Carrots add a mild, earthy sweetness to the porridge.

-Unsweetened Evaporated Milk & Coconut Milk – These two ingredients give a creamy texture to the porridge.
+Unsweetened Evaporated Milk & Coconut Milk – These two ingredients give the porridge a creamy texture.

 In some households, people use sweetened condensed milk instead of coconut milk.
 If you are using condensed milk, skip adding sugar.